simon-zha/terraform-aws-serverless-beacon/docs/AUTH-GUIDE.md

 ## How API security works

 There are three groups of users `record-access-user-group`, `count-access-user-group` and `boolean-access-user-group`.
 Admin user belons to all three groups while guest has only **counts** and **boolean** access.
 Adding new users must be done using the Cognito User Pool as an administrator.
 Alternatively, infrastructure can be modified to support alternative authentication flows.

+When deploying multiple environments (for example via Terraform workspaces), each group name gains an environment suffix such as `boolean-access-user-group-staging`.
+The API recognises both the base name and the suffix variant, so make sure any manually created users are added to the suffixed groups for their target environment.